 Other countries in the Nordics have not only served as locations for international productions, but also have thriving domestic film and TV industries.
 Iceland is fast developing in this field too, but has some way to go to catch up with the so-called ‘Scandi-cool’ of Norway, Sweden and Denmark.

 The harsh landscapes, although beautiful to visit and visualise on film, provide a distinctive backdrop on which dark stories can be told.
 This has evolved predominantly from the literary genre of Scandinavian Noir (commonly shortened to Scandi Noir or Nordic Noir) and spans several popular TV shows as well as a number of recent films.
-Even movies that don’t strictly fall under the parameters of this genre tend to be grouped together under this umbrella due to the ‘look’ of Scandinavian cinema.
+Even movies that don’t strictly fall under the parameters of this genre tend to be grouped together under this umbrella due to the look of Scandinavian cinema.
 Prime examples are The Hunt (2014), Land of Mine (2015) and popular TV series Borgen, The Bridge and The Killing.

-The Danish film industry, however, has been established long before this recent surge.
+The Danish film industry, however, was established long before this recent surge.
 Lars von Trier, arguably the most famous Danish director working today, even created his own sub-genre of cinema known as Dogme 95, a style that favoured natural lighting, minimalist sets and organic stories.
 Created in 1995, hence the name, the movement saw a group of young Danish directors achieving heightened realism through the methods outlined previously.
 Notable films from this era (which ended in 2005) include The Idiots (1995), Festen (1998) and Nicolas Winding Refn’s Pusher trilogy.

 You might also like: Before and After Dogme 95: The Best of Danish Cinema